 Are homeowners at McCarthy & Stone developments at risk of coronavirus?

-There’s no doubt that everyone in the UK is at risk of Coronavirus.
-Our retirement communities are for those 60 and over and our homeowners are more vulnerable to the virus as a consequence.
+Everyone in the UK is at risk of coronavirus, but as our retirement communities are for people over 60 , our homeowners are more vulnerable.

-Their health and wellbeing are our utmost priority and we have been monitoring international and local developments around COVID-19 very closely.
+Their health and wellbeing are our utmost priority and we monitor international and local developments around COVID-19 very closely.

-We have taken many steps to reduce the risk of infection across our retirement communities, in many cases going beyond immediate Government guidance to do so.
+We have taken many steps to reduce the risk of infection across our retirement communities, in many cases going beyond Government guidance to do so.
 This includes the introduction of new hygiene and social policies, as well as limitations and restrictions on visitors.

-While our homeowners live independently, we are able to provide them with significantly higher levels of help, support and guidance than if they lived alone.
+While our homeowners live independently, we provide them with significantly higher levels of help, support and guidance than if they lived alone.
 Our Retirement Living PLUS developments have teams on site 24 hours a day, 365 days a year, while our Retirement Living developments have on-site support during the week and a dedicated out-of-hours helpline.

-We are in close contact with our homeowners and our on-site House and Estate Managers to ensure everyone has access to the latest guidance from Public Health authorities, the appropriate support, and is helping us create as safe an environment as possible.
+We are in close contact with our homeowners and our on-site House and Estate Managers to ensure everyone has access to support and the latest guidance from Public Health authorities to help us create as safe an environment as possible.

 How are you protecting your homeowners from Coronavirus?

-We have put in place new procedures, restrictions and advice to reduce the risk of infection across our communities.
-We are following the guidance issued by Public Health England authorities, but have also introduced several additional measures across all our developments.
-Our procedures are evolving daily.
-To date, we have:
+We have put in place new procedures to reduce the risk of infection across our communities.
+We’re following Public Health England guidelines but have also introduced additional measures across all our developments.
+Our procedures are evolving all the time, but they include: